Weather Strip

 The distance from the cloud line to the baseline of the graph represents the predicted cloud cover percentage.
 In the unusual case that the chance of rain is higher than the cloud coverage, it means storms are moving through the area quickly enough that the probability of rain falling over the course of an hour is more than the percentage of sky actually covered by clouds.

 Remember, probabilities like these are designed to be accurate over the long term.
-For example, if the forecast is a 50% chance of rain, it might rain that whole time or it might not rain at all — or anywhere in between — but over many time periods with that particular forecast, on average you can expect rain 50% of the time.
+For example, if the forecast shows a 50% chance of rain, it might rain that whole time or it might not rain at all — or anywhere in between — but over many time periods with that forecast, on average you can expect rain 50% of the time.

 Amount of rain and snow